swiftlang/swift-evolution/proposals/nnnn-definition-visibility.md

 * `interface`: means that a symbol is present in the binary in a manner that can be called by clients.
 * `implementation`: means that the function definition is available for clients to use for any purpose, including specializtion, inlining, or merely analyzing the body for optimization purposes.

-The existing `@inlinable` for public symbols is subsumed by `@export(interface, implementation)`, meaning that there is a callable symbol, but the definition is also available for specialization/inlining/etc. The existing `@_alwaysEmitIntoClient` is subsumed by `@export(implementation)`, meaning that the definition is available and each client that uses it must emit their own copy of the definition, because there is not symbol.
+The existing `@inlinable` for public symbols is subsumed by `@export(interface, implementation)`, meaning that there is a callable symbol, but the definition is also available for specialization/inlining/etc. The existing `@_alwaysEmitIntoClient` is subsumed by `@export(implementation)`, meaning that the definition is available and each client that uses it must emit their own copy of the definition, because there is no symbol.
 The `@_neverEmitIntoClient` attribute on `main`is subsumed by `@export(interface)`, meaning that a callable symbol is emitted but the definition is not available to callers for any reason.

 ## Detailed design